idiosyncapricorn/CADMath/readme.md

-Basically, this is a group of scripts that return STL files and other for used in CAD, I'm if anyone does download this and knows how to run these scripts.
-They are in for a treat.
-I have been designing some special E 30 parts.
+Basically, this is a group of scripts that return STL files and for use in CAD.
+Anyone who downloads this and knows how to run these scripts is in for a treat.
+I have been designing special E 30 parts.